 You have probably seen this in a number of life hack videos where people leave water-damaged electronic stuff in a bag of rice to dry it out.
 All you need to do get a zip lock bag and fill it with uncooked rice and toss your phone in the bag.
 After that, you need to leave the phone undisturbed in the bag of rice for two to three days and allow the rice to do its magic.
 The logic behind this is that rice is great at absorbing liquids and atmospheric humidity.
 Also, it is a common household item that you can find easily at your home.
 You can also purchase special drying bags or use silica gel packs, but since time is of the essence, go ahead and toss your phone in that rice bag.

 Since you won’t be able to use your phone for a few days now, you can transfer your SIM card and memory card to an alternate mobile phone if it is available.
 Ask your friends or relatives if they can lend you a spare phone so that you are not tempted to use your own phone.

 5. Check if the phone is working properly or not

 After a few days, you need to take your phone out of the rice bag and see if it works properly or not.
 Try to switch on your mobile and if it doesn’t start the plug it in the charger and try again.
 If your phone starts and begins to function normally, then congratulations, your efforts, and patience have paid off.

 However, your phone is still not in the clear.
 It would help if you kept observing closely for any signs of odd behavior.
-Problems like dead pixels, unresponsive areas on the screen, muffled or no sound from the speakers, slow charging, etc. can occur over the next couple of days or a week.
+Problems like dead pixels, unresponsive areas on the screen, muffled or no sound from the speakers due to water damage, slow charging, etc. can occur over the next couple of days or a week.
 Anytime your phone shows signs of malfunction, you need to seek professional assistance, and for that, you need to take it down to a store or service center.
 Also, make sure to test all components.
 You can play a video and call someone, plug in a headphone, click a picture, etc.

 6. Worst case scenario